p--q/EditEbeddedScripts/README.md

 ex.
 CalcDoc.ods

+There are many examples of embedded macros in <a href="https://sites.google.com/site/blogger2013pq/home/downloadfiles/calcexample">CalcExamples - p--q</a>.

 ### Write embedded macro with replaceEmbeddedScripts.py

 Put the macro you want to embed in the src folder in the same path as in the document.